 We have both the diesel fuel tank and fresh water tanks in the keel on Illusion.

 The diesel tank is clearly visible, and sits on top of the encased lead ballast.
-It is a conventional aluminum tank that is painted with Gluvit and sits on two G10 fore-aft runners so that water can pass underneath it from forward in the boat into the keel well.
+It is a conventional aluminum tank that is painted with Gluvit (thus the gold color) and sits on two G10 fore-aft runners so that water can pass underneath it from forward in the boat into the keel well.
 It is custom made to fill the area above the lead and holds 50 gallons.

 We fill the fuel tank directly via the visible port.
 We had no easy way to run a fill hose from the keel well to the deck.
 It also turns out that filling a fuel tank directly into a large opening is easy because you can see the fuel level, it is trivial to avoid overfilling or spills, and there is never a problem with a vent spurting.
 The key is to have a large opening.

 Because the vent doesn’t need to have large capacity to let air escape during filling we use a tiny 1/8 inch vent line that is visible coming from the top of the tank.
 The vent line is only there to let air in to replace the used fuel, which is very slow, 2/3 of a gallon per hour maximum in our case.
 The vent line runs to a clear PVC pipe that is inserted in the cabin vertical support pipe, and is full of silica gel.
 The vent is open to the inside of the boat through a pin hole at the top of the PVC pipe full of silica gell.
 The idea is that the silica gel keeps the fuel dry and keeps moisture out of any air that enters the tank via the vent, and there is no possibility of water entering the vent line because the vent line does not go above deck.
 We have to re-dry the silica gel about every 2-3 years to keep it blue.